 Many users are easily confused by Outlook's contact options - you have Contacts, the Address Book and the auto-complete list.
 Add Outlook 2010's Suggested Contacts and there is a lot to be confused about.

-Contacts is just folder to hold addresses & phone numbers - email addresses, snail mail addresses etc - and personal information like spouse's name and birthday.
+Contacts is a folder to hold addresses & phone numbers - email addresses, snail mail addresses etc - and personal information like spouse's name and birthday.
 Basically all the stuff you'd write in an address book or on a Rolodex card in years past.

 The address book contains a list of all Contacts who have electronic addresses (a Fax number is an electronic address).
 It's not a "real" folder or contact list, but a virtual view of all contact lists available to Outlook.